What is a Alaska Background Check?

 Alaska public records comprise documents containing a variety of non-confidential data and information.
 State and federal privacy laws protect some types of records, but many are public.
 Some examples of information that may be entered into a person’s public records are place and date of birth, marriage information, court records, criminal charges, and business records such as articles of incorporation.

-Difference between a Alaska state and nationwide background check?
+What is the difference between an Alaska state and a nationwide background check?

 Alaska State Record Resouces

-Alaska Court Records: Docket and case summary information can be found using a system called CourtView at https://records.courts.alaska.gov/eaccess/home.page.2 search can be done using a case number, a name, or a ticket/citation number.
-For common names, the search can be narrowed down with a range of birth dates or file dates.
-Available records include criminal, civil, traffic.
-Typically the records date back as far as 1990.
+Alaska Court Records: Docket and case summary information can be found using a system called CourtView at https://records.courts.alaska.gov/eaccess/home.page.2.
+Search can be done using a case number, a name, or a ticket/citation number.
+For common names, the search can be narrowed down to a range of birth dates or file dates.
+Available records include criminal, civil, and traffic.
+Typically, the records date back to as far as 1990.

 Alaska Criminal Records: Criminal and Arrest records can be viewed using the court system above.
-Alaska doesn’t offer an online system to check criminal background checks but required a manual submission with an option to search by name or fingerprints.
-Name based background check are $20 and fingerprint based background checks are $35.
+Alaska doesn’t offer an online system for criminal background checks but requires a manual submission with an option to search by name or fingerprints.
+Name-based background checks are $20, and fingerprint-based background checks are $35.
 Directions for each process can be found at https://dps.alaska.gov/Statewide/R-I/Background/Home

 Alaska Driving Records: Driving records can be obtained online with a driver license number, SSN, and a date of birth at https://online.dmv.alaska.gov/onlinedrivingrecords there is a $10 fee per record request.